 Christie Maruka, Fashion and Wardrobe Stylist

 Achieving the American dream for me started when I was 12 years old and began working.
-Growing up fashion obsessed at a very young age and believing one day I would work and own a business/company in that field.
+Growing up fashion-obsessed at a very young age and believed one day I would work and own a business/company in that field.
 Achieving success, prosperity & happiness through hard work is what I believe to be the American Dream and I have accomplished all that.
-For me its not about having the nicest possessions, it’s about the many people I’ve made feel happy, confident and stylish, all while doing what I love to do.. which is dress and style people.
+For me it’s not about having the nicest possessions, it’s about the many people I’ve made feel happy, confident, and stylish, all while doing what I love to do.. which is dress and style people.

 Marc Joseph, CEO & President of DollarDays

 Every retail and online business needs to build into their plans and then do it all year long, a give back to their community program.
-When your customers know you are engaged with helping their community, they become more loyal and in some cases feel the obligation to give back themselves. which is a win win for you, your customers and your community.
-This pay it forward attitude is how I feel my business helps fulfill my American Dream.
+When your customers know you are engaged with helping their community, they become more loyal and in some cases feel the obligation to give back themselves. which are a win-win for you, your customers, and your community.
+This pays it forward attitude is how I feel my business helps fulfill my American Dream.